ravendb/ravendb-nodejs-client/README.md

 for (const name of ["Anna", "Maria", "Miguel", "Emanuel", "Dayanara", "Aleida"]) {
     const user = new User({ name });
     await bulkInsert.store(user);
-}
+    // The data stored in bulkInsert will be streamed to the server in batches }

 // Sample documents stored: